RichardArmitageOnline.com banner - home page for actor Richard Armitage

 Such was the power of the BBC adaptation of North and South, and in particular, Richard Armitage's performance as John Thornton, that some of its fans started writing 'fan fiction'.
 Some of this writing imagined how the story of John Thornton and Margaret Hale would continue, and some retold it in a modern setting.
 These stories have been posted on Internet messageboards and websites for other fans of the series to enjoy.

-(They can also be ordered from Amazon USA by following these links: Decent Exposure, Wish You Were Here, More Than Love Letters and Hearts and Minds.
+(The above links are to the books at Amazon UK.
+They can also be ordered from Amazon USA by following these links: Decent Exposure, Wish You Were Here, Just Say Yes, It Should Have Been Me, More Than Love Letters, Hearts and Minds, Crossed Wires, The Paradise Will, Midsummer Eve at Rookery End and Ice Angel.

 North and South featured in 'Classic Drama - The DVD Collection'